Born Sexy Yesterday: Characteristics

-While the trope thrives in the science fiction, it is not confined to it, and although McIntosh examines this trope within the genre, he recognizes its roots in older, racist narratives where white male adventurers "discover" indigenous women.
+While the trope thrives in science fiction, it is not confined to it.
+Although McIntosh examines this trope within the genre, he recognizes its roots in older, racist narratives where white male adventurers "discover" indigenous women.
 In science fiction, colonialism is replaced by traditional masculine ideologies, with the heterosexual male hero guiding the young woman and educating her about the world, including sex and romance.
 His infatuation is masked as a teaching role, justifying his actions.

 McIntosh likens the Born Sexy Yesterday trope to the Manic Pixie Dream Girl archetype, noting that both involve disenfranchised men meeting naive women.
 However, he emphasizes that the Born Sexy Yesterday trope intensifies the dynamic by positioning women as submissive rather than equal partners.

 McIntosh argues that the Born Sexy Yesterday trope reveals deep male insecurities regarding sex and relationships, reflecting a desire to control female identities and a fear of female agency.
 This trope embodies an obsession with power over innocent women, normalizing real-world sexism within the sci-fi and fantasy genres.

 Examples

 The Born Sexy Yesterday trope is prevalent in numerous female characters across various media, including Star Trek, Sheena, Planet of the Apes, Passengers, and Fifty Shades of Grey.
 While some narratives attempt to subvert its inherent sexism, the trope's presence remains evident prior to any potential subversion.
-Even in Patty Jenkins’ Wonder Woman, which was celebrated as a feminist film, Diana remains sexually inexperienced and unaware of her appeal, relying on Steve for guidance.

 Historically, the Born Sexy Yesterday trope is not new.
 The trope's roots can be traced to classic films such as Forbidden Planet and The Time Machine.
 It appears in Japanese anime, indigenous narratives, and classic Hollywood sci-fi films like The New World.
 In Forbidden Planet, for instance, the character Alta is deceived into kissing John under the guise of it being essential for her health, echoing manipulative grooming tactics.
-Other examples include Quorra from Tron Legacy, described as “profoundly naive [yet] unimaginably wise.”

-Leeloo from The Fifth Element is described as "probably the most quintessential example" of the Born Sexy Yesterday trope by Jonathan McIntosh.
+Leeloo from The Fifth Element is described by Jonathan McIntosh as "probably the most quintessential example" of the Born Sexy Yesterday trope.
 As the human vessel of a Supreme Being sent to combat the "Great Evil," her body is celebrated by male characters, with one scientist expressing a desire to photograph her naked form after she is created.
 Leeloo, unaware of her own sex appeal, inadvertently undresses in public.
-She doesn’t speak English, instead communicating in childish gibberish and emotional outbursts.
-Korben responds to her naïveté—such as her inability to use a camera or dry herself—with condescension.
-While she is a powerful character capable of great destruction, her ignorance of the world often undermines her agency.
+She doesn’t speak English, instead communicating in childlike, sometimes incomprehensible speech.
+Korben responds to her naïveté—such as her inability to use a camera—with curious, yet dismissive behavior.
+While Leeloo is a powerful character capable of great destruction, her obliviousness of the world around her often undermines her agency.